Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 The third step is about making a decision about your higher power.
 It requires you to look at how your commitment to yourself and your spirituality can help you on your road to recovery.

-In step 3 of AA’s 12 step program, you focus on learning about your higher power’s will.
-You turn your life over to your higher power and turn away from your own will.
+In step 3 of AA’s 12-step program, you focus on learning about your higher power’s will.
+Here, you’ll turn your life over to your higher power and allow them to guide you.

 One of AA participants' most powerful tools in this step is the Serenity Prayer by Reinhold Niebuhr.
 The Serenity Prayer states: